Understanding boat prices should be like understanding car prices, right? Just look up the NADA or Kelley blue book value and you’re on your way.

 - Your boat may not be listed.
 The problem with the NADA boat prices calculator is that the National Automobile Dealers Association (NADA) only has listings for the most popular boat types, makes and models.
 If you’re researching a common boat, you might be able to use this to look up prices.
 However, anything else is unlikely to be listed.

-- The listed prices are averages and don’t consider individual deficiencies of a particular boat.
-Even if you find a used boat price listed in NADA, it doesn’t mean that it’s an accurate price for your boat.
-You’ll need to evaluate any repairs and deficiencies (See STEP 3) before you can estimate an accurate price.
+- The listed prices are averages and don’t consider individual deficiencies (or upgrades) specific to a particular boat.
+Even if you find a used boat price listed in NADA, it doesn’t mean that it’s an accurate price for your particular boat.

 STEP 1: EVALUATE THE LIST PRICE